Skip to content

 Image title

-• Connection Select the Snowflake connection you want to use for syncing data from Atlan to Snowflake.
+• Connection - Select the Snowflake connection you want to use for syncing descriptions from Atlan to Snowflake.

-• Recompile Views?
-If selected as YES Updating descriptions for Columns in Views will require a recompilation of the updated View definition SQL, that could result in a momentary unavailability of the impacted Views.
-If NO is selected no changes will be made.
+• Recompile Views? - If selected as YES, the workflow will handle updating descriptions for Columns in Views, which will require a recompilation of the updated View definition SQL that could result in a momentary unavailability of the impacted Views.
+If NO is selected, the workflow will NOT handle updating descriptions for Columns in Views.

 Audit Trail